|Galana Kulalu: More large-scale|

 The sector produces 62 percent of our exports, employs 40 percent of the entire labour force and 70 percent of the rural folk.
 It also generates an estimated 45 percent of Government revenue.
 The sector also produces over 75% of industrial raw materials and more than 50% of the export earnings.

 Yet, says USAID in a report, the full potential of the land suitable for agriculture is not realized.
-USAID, estimates that only about 20 percent of the total land mass in Kenya is arable.
-Yet the full potential of this 20 percent is not achieved.
+USAID, estimates that only about 20 percent of the total land mass in Kenya is arable and that 80percent of it is not fully exploited.

 The usual mantra being; allocate more to agriculture, train more extension officers, create markets, do more research in agriculture.
 At best these proposed solutions are isolationist, treating agriculture, the backbone of the Kenyan economy as an island.